btf-org/flank/README.md

 #### Program-sharing is awesome
 The way we currently share programs (i.e. allow a non-engineer to trigger backend code) is to build a full-blown website/BI tool.

 If you can just... give the user the program they want... safely... intuitively... it eliminates lots of meetings, JIRA tickets, and tools.
+Not to mention it eliminates the situation where you get stuck running ad-hoc scripts/queries for other people.

 #### How do we bring back program-sharing?
 Your workstation can do 98% of the work.
 It's just missing 2 things: